 Even with layers of security measures in place, mistakes happen.
 Part of crafting a comprehensive data security policy is establishing the procedures that will follow a data breach.
 If a worker’s personal identifiable information is ever exposed, ideally that lapse will be discovered quickly so your company can take proactive steps to minimize fallout.
 Do employees know who to contact to report a potential breach?
 Who will that person contact next?
 Are employees allowed to make anonymous breach reports?
 What will the workforce be told when a breach happens?
 Will the employer offer credit monitoring to any affected employees?
 Employees may be rightfully concerned when their data is exposed, and will look to the company for clear answers.

 Is your company doing everything it can to maintain technology and information security in the workplace?
 There’s a lot more to learn about this topic, and a lot of employers have questions.
-Join our upcoming webinar, The Intersection of HR & Information Security on Wednesday, March 25 at 1:00 PM EST. Our team is always here to help with all of your hiring questions, contact us today.
+Our team is always here to help, contact us today.